getsling/iTunesSearch/README.md

 ### Requirements
 * iTunesSearch is built using ARC and modern Objective-C syntax.
 You will need Xcode 4.4 or higher to use it in your project.
+* iTunesSearch uses NSJSONSerialization and thus needs iOS 5 or higher.

 ## Issues and questions
 Have a bug?
 Please [create an issue on GitHub](https://github.com/gangverk/iTunesSearch/issues)!